UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/troubleshooting.md

 https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=54f0b0ff-eb0f-41d7-bc19-ac0600e5f949

-# Failed installations and Reinstalling Mbed Studio
+# Failed installations and Reinstalling Mbed Studio (Windows)
 This should be a last resort.
 However, there are situations where an Mbed studio install fails:

 * When there was a pending Windows update when you installed Mbed Studio.